Madonna of the Harpies

-It was completed in 1517 for the church of the convent and hospital of San Francesco dei Macci in Florence; this was run by the Poor Clares and is long closed, but the church building survives.
-The figures have a Leonardo-like aura, with a pyramid-shaped composition.
 The harpies, figures from pagan mythology (or locusts), here represent temptation and sin, which the Virgin has conquered and stands upon.
 The Christ child is shown as unusually old, and has an athletic contrapposto pose.
 He looks down to the putti, and all three have a "mischiefness" that contrasts with the serious, abstracted, air of the adults.

+In the nineteenth century, the altarpiece was translated into print.
+Antonio Piccinni produced the preparatory drawing, and Francesco Di Bartolo, winner of the competition announced by the Regia Calcografia in 1884, engraved it with the burin.
+The print was published in 1889.

 The main character in Kürk Mantolu Madonna ('Madonna in a Fur Coat'), a novel by the Turkish writer Sabahattin Ali, is the figure of the Virgin Mary in the Madonna of the Harpies.